 - You must have valid invoices and proof of payment.

-💰 Have you overpaid in the last 4 years?
+💰 Could you have overpaid in the last 4 years?

 The procedure involves submitting a request for rectification of self-assessment for non-prescribed years (generally the last 4 years).

 It is likely that the Tax Agency will initially deny the request based on previous regulations, so it will be necessary to present allegations citing this new jurisprudence.
-It is a technical process, but with high probabilities of success.
+It is a technical process with a favourable legal basis, subject to individual case analysis.

 At Spain Tax Experts, we handle the entire administrative process, from calculating the refund to filing appeals.